simonrowe/AI-With-Spring-Student-Files/LabInstructions/Lab 05 Images Azure.md

 ---
 **Part 1 - Setup Azure Deployment**

 If you have not already done so, Establish an Azure account.
 Follow the instructions in the **[Lab Setup guide](https://github.com/kennyk65/AI-With-Spring-Student-Files/blob/main/LabInstructions/Lab%20Setup.md)** and find the _Signup Process for Azure OpenAI_ section.
 Walk through these instructions to establish an Azure Account, OpenAI _resource_, Endpoint, Keys, and Deployment.
+Be sure that you have deployed the **dall-e-3** text-to-image model.

 ---
 **Part 2 - Setup the Project**